zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/splitter/overview.md

 ## Getting Started

-Here is how to configure a simple Kendo TreeView:
+Here is how to configure a simple Kendo Splitter:

 1. Make sure you have followed all the steps from the [Introduction](http://docs.kendoui.com/getting-started/using-kendo-with/aspnet-mvc/introduction) help topic.